 Whether you're interested in joining a new team at St Andrews or taking your performance to the next level, sport is something that we take seriously, with a £14m redevelopment of the Sports Centre nearing completion.
 This includes construction of a state-of-the-art indoor tennis court and a climbing wall.
 This project will give our students access to some of the best sporting facilities in Scotland, right on their doorstep.

 The Sports Centre offers a range of indoor and outdoor facilities, and is surrounded by some of the best grass pitches in Scotland as well as 3G and sand-dressed synthetic pitches and tennis courts.

 With over 50 student sports clubs competing at a range of levels, and 12 performance clubs which receive extra support and investment, you're sure to find the right match.
 Most undergraduate students have no classes scheduled on Wednesday afternoons to allow them to get out onto the field, track or water, and the Sports Centre also runs fitness classes if you're looking to meet individual goals.

-St Andrews is the most international Scottish university with staff and students from over 120 nationalities.
+St Andrews is an internationally Scottish university with staff and students from over 140 nationalities.
 Students from all over the world, and from a wide range of backgrounds, come to study with us, and many find St Andrews becomes a second home to them.

 We celebrate our student diversity and support many pathways for international students to join us, whether they are applying through an exchange or study abroad programme or for study through our many different degree routes.
 St Andrews encourages students from different backgrounds to apply and offers a number of scholarships for international students.